jmeis/v2-template/docs/portieris-setup.md

 Kubernetes 1.16 or above

-Helm 3 is required to install Portieris.
+Helm 3 is required to install `Portieris`.
 This needs to be installed on your workstation.

 Installing Helm 3